 “Forecast by the city planner indicate a city population of 7,891 by 2030, far below the 22,000 that has been described.”

 The mayor and city council majority gave the City Hall Committee (read above in “half-truth #2”) the charge to plan for a population growth from 2,000 to 22,000 (Read minutes from committee workshop).
-That’s not our number that we’re describing, it’s the establishments!
+It’s not our number that we’re describing, it’s the establishments!

 ANOTHER FACT MISSING: The city planner also projects that the added population growth of Sonoma Verde and Triple Creek will exceed 11,000!